 Letterheads, compliment slips, business cards and invoices all influence how others see your business.
 You should present a high quality business image.
 This is not necessarily expensive (much of it you can print yourself if you don’t need vast quantities), but you need to be consistent and stationery must provide certain information, depending on whether you are a sole trader, partnership or limited company, to stay within the law.

 So how do you use your stationery to develop your image?
 How do you decide what you need and how much you should pay?
 How do you find a printer?
 What must sole traders, partnerships and limited companies legally display on stationery?
 There are different regulations for each type of business and you need to know what you must display.
-How can you get help and free business cards?
 Should you use coated or uncoated paper?
 How can you support the environment without paying more?
 Is recycled paper any good and can it help your business?
 Duport’s stationery guide provides the answers.

 Stationery speaks volumes about your business.
 Your aim is to provide a high quality image that displays attention to detail, which suggests your business will do the same.
 After all if your stationery looks sloppy what will that say about the rest of your business?
 All stationery items should match and reflect your marketing material.

 Consider the effects certain aspects of your stationery make on your customers.
 For example:

 When you start up in business there will be many uncertainties.
 If you might move offices or change phone or email details in the near future, consider ordering or printing small qualities.
 Larger print volumes work out cheaper, but not if you have to dump it all in the near future.
 Consider using your own computer to create your own basic letterhead which can also serve as an invoice receipt etc. This is particularly cost effective if you only need a small number and can print from pre-designed template documents that include your logo or letterhead.
 Costs of ink cartridges etc would quickly mount for high volumes.